tis-innovation-park/tm-vmm/doc/vmm-options.md

 `SSH_PORT=22` - the port where the SSH server is running on the client

 `SSH_SHUTDOWN_COMMAND="shutdown -h now"` - VVM will do its very best to shut down a machine as gracefully as possible.
 One way to do this is to try to shut it down using SSH.
 The command in this variable will be used to do that.

+`ANDROID_ADT_PATH=/opt/adt-bundle-linux-x86_64-20130219` - Path to Android SDK installation.
+VMM will use this to find the commands adb and android.

+`ANDROID=~/example/bin/android` - Specify the android command.
+This overrides the android command as found using the environment variable ANDROID_ADT_PATH.

+`ADB=~/example/bin/adb` - Specify the adb command.
+This overrides the android command as found using the environment variable ANDROID_ADT_PATH.

 # tm-vmm Command line options